 Each campus determines the fee payment plan or plans under which it will participate in the exchange programs.
 All NSE participants must pay room and board charges to the host campus.
-Any cash-based scholarship can be applied to either Plan A or Plan B (eg UA Scholars award).

 Note about deadlines:

 Deadlines are based upon the Academic Year.
 There is a Priority Deadline

 for all programs for the following year (including fall only, spring only, and academic year).

 For example, if you wanted to apply for exchange for the Spring 2023 semester, the priority deadline is March 1, 2022